-Of these strategic partners, Concentra Bank is the most significant in terms of assets, liabilities, and profit generated.
+Of these strategic partners, Concentra Bank is the most significant in terms of assets, liabilities, and profit (loss) generated.
 Specific details on Concentra Bank's financial performance consolidated in the results below have not been identified in this report.
-For further information on Concentra Bank's 2020 financial results, please visit their website at www.concentra.ca.
+For further information on Concentra Bank's 2021 financial results, please visit their website at www.wyth.ca.